3-Ingredient Orange Cream Smoothie

 Normally an obsession doesn’t last longer than a few weeks to a month, but this smoothie has had some major staying power.

-One of the main reasons that I love this 3-Ingredient Orange Cream Smoothie is because it reminds me of the Creamsicle pops that I use to indulge in on occasion when I was growing up.
+One of the main reasons that I love this orange smoothie is because it reminds me of the Creamsicle pops that I use to indulge in on occasion when I was growing up.

 I haven’t had a Creamsicle since before I graduated high school, but obviously I’ve never forgotten those creamy, refreshing orange vanilla bars.